athlonUA/jQuery-Autocomplete-to-Angular/README.md

 # jQuery-Autocomplete-to-Angular

-### Devbridge Group's Ajax AutoComplete for jQuery used as an AngularJS Directive
+Devbridge Group's Ajax AutoComplete for jQuery used as an AngularJS Directive

 ## Installing

-1. Retrieve the latest release of [Devbridge's Ajax Autocomplete for jQuery plugin](https://github.com/devbridge/jQuery-Autocomplete)
+Retrieve and reference the latest release of [Devbridge's Ajax Autocomplete for jQuery plugin](https://github.com/devbridge/jQuery-Autocomplete) in your project.

-2. Copy the directive and service into your AngularJS app.
+Copy autocompleteDirective.js and dataService.js into your AngularJS app.

-3. Modify the module name in each to meet your application
+Modify the module name in each to meet your application.

 ```
 var app = angular.module('MyApp');
 ```

-4. Update dataService.js with ajax call you normally would make
+Update dataService.js with ajax call you normally would make.

 ```
 getData: function () {